Helping Presbyteries & Local Congregations

 What is the Mediation Network?

-The Mediation Skills Training Institute is designed to equip church leaders with the skills necessary to deal effectively with interpersonal, congregational and other forms of group conflict.
 From time to time, the Network sponsors training events to increase the number of qualified mediators within the Synod.
 The goal is to have at least two mediators from every presbytery of the Synod.
+Presently there are over 30 trained mediators as part of the Mediation Network.

 Who are the mediators?